Optimization

 Adopting a Culture of Experimentation

 “Almost any question can be answered cheaply, quickly and finally, by a test campaign.
-And that’s the way to answer them – not by arguments around a table.
+And that’s the way to answer them not by arguments around a table.
 Go to the court of last resort – buyers of your products.”
 “Scientific Advertising” was published in 1923 by Claude Hopkins, who began to evangelize the need for testing and experimentation in marketing and advertising.
-40 years later David Ogilvy a huge disciple of Hopkins was quoted as saying that “Nobody, at…
+40 years later David Ogilvy a huge disciple of Hopkins was quoted as saying that “Nobody, at any…

 45